napframework/nap/readme.md

 [NAP framework](https://www.napframework.com) is an open source, data-driven platform that merges game technology with the flexibility of a creative coding environment.
 NAP allows you to create fast, modular and (above all) stable applications.

-Use any protocol (OSC, MIDI, Art-Net, Websockets etc) in combination with a 3D graphics and sound engine to create real-time content that is transmitted to any device you like.
+Use any protocol (OSC, MIDI, Artnet, WebSocket etc) in combination with a 3D graphics and sound engine to create real-time content that is transmitted to any device you like.
 NAP is built to scale up to a large number of input and output devices: many speakers, many lights, many screens, many sensors.

 NAPs design is intended to be as open as possible: there is little fixed functionality, but there are a lot of useful blocks that can be tied together by a user to create the experience you desire.
 As a user, you can build new blocks yourself and throw them in the mix to fulfill your creative vision.
 To push creativity, NAP is built to provide extremely fast iteration times.